Alger Hiss was a lawyer who rose

 contained photographs of State Department documents, some with Alger Hiss's initials on

 them.
-Chambers then testified that Hiss was a Communist that gave him government
+Chambers then testified that Alger Hiss was a Communist that gave him government

 documents from 1934 to 1938.
-As a result, Hiss was indicted for perjury by a general
+As a result, Alger Hiss was indicted for perjury by a general

 grand jury for lying under oath.
 After 6 weeks of evidence, the jury could not reach a

-unanimous decision; eight jurors favored conviction, while four jurors favored acquittal.
+unanimous decision; eight jurors favored conviction, while four jurors favored

-On November 17, 1949, Hiss's second trial began.
-The jury found Hiss guilty on
+On November 17, 1949, Alger Hiss's second trial began.
+The jury found Alger Hiss guilty on

-two counts of perjury on January 21, 1950; Hiss was then sentenced to five years in
+two counts of perjury on January 21, 1950; Alger Hiss was then sentenced to five years in

 prison in Lewisburg, Pennsylvania.
-Hiss went to prison on March 11, 1951 and was
+Alger Hiss went to prison on March 11, 1951 and was

 freed on November 26, 1954.
-Then, Hiss wrote a book entitled In the Court of Public
+Then, Alger Hiss wrote a book entitled In the Court of Public

 Opinion, where he analyzed why the evidence at his trial was inadequate to find him guilty

 of perjury.
-Also,

-Hiss wrote a book entitled Recollections of a Life, which was
+Also, Alger Hiss wrote a book entitled Recollections of a Life, which was

-published in 1988, discussing the emotional side of experiencing two extensive and distressing trials.
+published in 1988, discussing the emotional side of experiencing two extensive and

-Hiss did file a petition in hopes of overturning his 1950 conviction.
+Alger Hiss did file a petition in hopes of overturning his 1950 conviction.
 However, it

 was rejected by District Judge Richard Owen.
-Hiss articulated his innocence for over
+Alger Hiss articulated his innocence for over

 40 years.
 According to Rappaport, in 1992, Dmitri Volkogonov, a historian and Soviet

 military counselor, claimed that an observant analysis of a huge amount of

 documents had led him to make a firm conclusion that Alger Hiss was not ever

 or anywhere recruited as an agent of the intelligence services of the Soviet Union.
-Also,

 Furthermore, G. Edward White, author of Alger Hiss's Looking-Glass Wars, investigated why

-Hiss continued in his lying and how he coped with tricking so many Americans for so
+Alger Hiss continued in his lying and how he coped with tricking so many Americans for so

 long.
-White's father-in-law, John F. David, was Hiss's first counsel and actually assisted Hiss
+White's father-in-law, John F. David, was Hiss's first counsel and actually assisted

-Hiss's instinctive altruism, the high priority he placed on loyalty, his
+are combined with Hiss's instinctive altruism, the high priority he placed on loyalty, his